wandb/docs/docs/guides/integrations/prompts/quickstart.md

 os.environ["LANGCHAIN_WANDB_TRACING"] = "true"
 ```

 Thats it!
-Now any call to a LangChain LLM, Chain, Tool or Agent will be logged to Weights & Biases.
+Now any call to a LangChain LLM, Chain, Tool or Agent is logged to Weights & Biases.

 ### 2. Configure your Weights & Biases settings
 You can optionally set additional Weights & Biases [Environment Variables](/guides/track/environment-variables) to set parameters that are typically passed to `wandb.init()`.
 Parameters often used include `WANDB_PROJECT` or `WANDB_ENTITY` for more control over where your logs are sent in W&B. For more information about [`wandb.init`](../../../ref/python/init.md), see the API Reference Guide.